griffio/griffio.github.io/_posts/2021-07-14-Kill-It-With-Fire-Review.md

 The book provides thought exercises around the above questions

-In this book, there are no code snippets or specific techniques for programming languages - such a book, for example would be [Working Effectively with Legacy Code](https://www.oreilly.com/library/view/working-effectively-with/0131177052/)
+This short book doesn't contain code snippets or techniques for specific programming languages - such a book, for example would be
+[Working Effectively with Legacy Code](https://www.oreilly.com/library/view/working-effectively-with/0131177052/)

 **In the conclusion** the book states the hardest parts with turning legacy systems into maintained systems are interconnected with the Organisational structures and can be addressed with the correct feedback loops that re-inforces the value the systems has for the owners